byu-oit-appdev/wabs-starter/README.md

 wabs init
 ```

-Once that's done then navigate to the directory where you full stack application was deployed and check out the README.md there.
+Once that's done then navigate to the directory where your full stack application was deployed and check out the README.md there.